 The Graduate Program in Gender, Feminist and Women's Studies Seminars are intended to foster an intellectual community among all members of the Program.
 All faculty, staff and students are invited to take part.
-The seminars offer Program members a place to meet outside the classroom setting, to present their work, and to engage with debates in Gender, Feminist and Women's Studies, and to develop an appreciation for the breadth of Gender, Feminist and Women's Studies.
+The seminars offer members of the Program a place to meet outside the classroom setting, to present their work, to engage with debates in Gender, Feminist and Women's Studies, and to develop an appreciation for the breadth of Gender, Feminist and Women's Studies.

-- MA students are required to attend a minimum of 6 Program seminars, of which four must be chosen from among those designated by the Program as Program Seminars.
+- MA students are required to attend a minimum of 6 Program Seminars, of which four must be chosen from among those designated by the Program as Program Seminars.
 Two may be seminars from other venues.
-From September 2013, MA students will fulfill their program seminar requirements as part of their required course: WMST 6907 3.0 Seminar in Gender, Feminist and Women's Studies.
+Beginning in September 2013, MA students will fulfill their program seminar requirements as part of their required course: GFWS 6907 3.0/Seminar in Gender, Feminist and Women's Studies.

-- PhD students are required to attend a minimum of 12 Program seminars, of which eight of the twelve required Seminars must be chosen from among those designated by the Program as Program seminars.
-Four can be seminars from other venues.
+- PhD students are required to attend a minimum of 12 Program Seminars, of which eight of the twelve required Seminars must be chosen from among those designated by the Program as Program seminars.
+Four may be seminars from other venues.